noepozzan/small-peptide-pipeline/README.md

 - `qc`: to only run the quality control part of the pipeline
 - `prepare`: to prepare the reads
 - `ribotish`: to only run [Ribo-TISH][ribotish]
-- `proteomics`: to quantify your proteomics files
+- `proteomics`: to quantify your proteomics (mzML) files

-While this looks quite straightforward up to this point, make sure to provide the right files for each of the run modes.
-These files have to be provided, as follows:

-In the project's root directory, there is a folder called `conf/`.
-This folder houses all configuration files necessary to deal with the different run modes.
 **IMPORTANT:** The profile you choose must match the `.config` file you adapt.
 So, if you choose the profile `<full>`, you have to specify the paths to your files in the `conf/params/full.config` configuration file.
-Use your editor of choice to populate these files with appropriate paths.
+Use your editor of choice to populate these files with the correct paths to your own files.
 Every config files indicates the variables necessary to run the workflow in the way you want it to.

-2. Have a look at the examples in the `conf/` directory to see what the files should look like, specifically:
+#### 2. Have a look at the examples in the `conf/` directory to see what the
+files should look like, specifically:

 - [full.config](conf/params/full.config)
 - [slurm.config](conf/envs/slurm.config)
 - For more details and explanations, refer to the [pipeline-documentation](pipeline_documentation.md)

-3. Pick one of the following choices for either local or cluster execution:
+#### 3. Pick one of the following choices for either local or cluster execution:

 - slurm: for cluster execution (needs singularity installed)
 - slurm_offline: for cluster execution (needs singularity installed, is the safer way to run.
 Please try this if above fails)
 - singularity: for local execution (needs singularity installed)
+- singularity_offline: for local execution (needs singularity installed, is the safer way to run.
+Please try this if above fails)
 - docker: for local execution (needs docker installed and the daemon running)

 > **NOTE:** Depending on the configuration of your Slurm installation you may